 So video works for recruiting new students.
 Isn’t it a huge drain on money and time?
 Actually, no!
 You need a content strategy and an easy-to-use video tool where everyone in your organisation can easily learn how to produce video themselves.

-Checklist - 5 tips for success in recruitment students with video on social media
+Checklist - 5 tips to successfully recruit students with video on social media

 1. Have a content plan